jxsvoboda/sycek/README.md

 file in the end.
 This is supposed to be consumed by a Z80 assembler, such as z80asm from z88dk project.

 Running `syc` without arguments will print a syntax help.
-To compile the example C source file, type
+You can compile and example C source file by typing

     $ ./syc example/test.c